Serving Art Educators

 This is a summary of the brain and principles of learning

 There are many instructional strategies out there.
 Here are a few:

 Project Based Learning

-teacher guides and advises rather than manages students.
+Students are challenged by working on real-life problems.
+Learners decide how to solve problems and decide what activities to pursue.
+The teacher guides and advises rather than manages students.
 See Project-based Learning: a Primer [Archive]

 Integrated Thematic Instruction